Emma-Henderson/preregistration-workshop/_includes/intro/topic-intros/preregistration.md

-Preregistration training aims to help researchers make their results more trustworthy by clearly differentiating pre-planned from exploratory analyses.
+Preregistration training aims to help researchers make their results more transparent and trustworthy by clearly differentiating pre-planned from exploratory analyses.

 This training will teach researchers to:
 * preregister studies
-* **find repositories**
 * identify **what type of studies** preregistration is most valuable for
 * choose an appropriate preregistration **template**
-* locate **journals which accept Registered Reports**
+* **find repositories**

 _Preregistration training introduces you to the fundamentals of preregistration and provides you with practical tools for preregistering real studies.
 It also acts as a